fhirschmann/penchy/docs/usage.rst

    communication.
 This requires the ``hostname`` passed to :class:`penchy.jobs.job.NodeSetting` to be ``localhost``.
- * ``-f`` or ``--load-from`` will load PenchY from the path supplied instead of acquiring using maven.
+ * ``-f`` or ``--load-from`` will load PenchY from the path supplied instead of acquiring it using maven.
 This is a pretty nifty feature if you are working on the client code and don't want to deploy the changes using maven as you write it.
 A simple scenario might be copying your PenchY version to the nodes using rsync and then